simply-logical/simply-logical/paper/paper.md

   query answering, proof trees, and recursive data structures (Chapter 1);
-* rigorous discussion of resolution theorem proving in clausal logic, stepping through propositional clausal logic, relational clausal logic (without functors), full clausal logic, and definite clause logic, dealing on the way with concepts such as Herbrand models and resolution refutations, as well as meta-theoretical notions like soundness and completeness (Chapter 2); and
+* rigorous discussion of resolution theorem proving in clausal logic, stepping through propositional clausal logic, relational clausal logic (without functors), full clausal logic, and definite clause logic, on the way dealing with concepts such as Herbrand models and resolution refutations, as well as meta-theoretical notions like soundness and completeness (Chapter 2); and
-* practical aspects of Prolog programming, including SLD-tree, cut, arithmetic expressions, second-order predicates (e.g., `setof`), various programming techniques (e.g., accumulators and difference lists) as well as a general programming methodology, and meta-interpreters (Chapter 3).
+* practical aspects of Prolog programming, including SLD-trees, cuts, arithmetic expressions, second-order predicates (e.g., `setof`), various programming techniques (e.g., accumulators and difference lists) as well as a general programming methodology, and meta-interpreters (Chapter 3).

-Part II shifts the focus from the Logic Programming perspective to the Artificial Intelligence viewpoint, dealing predominantly with graphs and search.
+Part II shifts the focus from the Logic Programming perspective to the Artificial Intelligence viewpoint, predominantly dealing with graphs and search.
 Chapter 4 discusses graphs found naturally in Prolog: in form of trees represented by terms (e.g., parse trees), and as search spaces spanned by